Shingles

 Prescription Treatment

-If you think you may have shingles, see a healthcare professional right away.
-Treatment must be started within 72 hours of the first symptoms to have a significant effect.
-The medication is even more effective before the rash appears.
+If you think you may have shingles, see a healthcare provider right away.
+Treatment works best if started within 72 hours of the first symptoms.
+It may work even better if started before the rash appears.

-Shingles can be treated with antiviral medication.
-Treatment that is started within 72 hours of symptoms appearing can decrease the length of time the disease lasts.
-After 72 hours, the medications are no longer effective for reducing symptoms or possible complication of shingles.
-The drugs are taken for 7 to 10 days.
+Shingles is treated with antiviral medications.
+If started within 72 hours, these medicines can shorten how long the illness lasts.
+After 72 hours, they are less helpful for reducing symptoms or complications.
+These medicines are usually taken for 7 to 10 days.

 • Reduce pain

-• Reduce the number of viruses in the blisters
+• Lower the amount of virus in the blisters

 • Lower the risk of complications